Did you know that January is national train your dog month? But this article is FAR more than about dogs and training.

 - View animals as equals among themselves AND equal partners with you.
 Be grounded in this belief.
 Animals can tell when people think otherwise.

-- Use natural training tools such as the gentle leader face collar that works on acupressure points or the front clip harness that helps prevent pulling.
-When an animal pulls on a leash on a regular collar or harness, this can result in muscle strains and bones out of alignment, Keep in mind that retractable leashes can actually jerk your animal’s neck and also cause these problems.
-Animal chiropractors see this frequently.
+- Use natural training tools such as the gentle leader face collar that works on acupressure points or the front clip harness that helps prevent the animal from pulling.
+When an animal pulls on a leash on a regular collar or harness, this can result in muscle strains and bones that become out of alignment.
+Keep in mind that retractable leashes can actually jerk your animal’s neck and also cause these problems.
+Animal chiropractors see these issues frequently.
+Keep in mind that when the body is out of alignment, this can actually affect the organs and immune system.

 - Tell an animal out loud what you want them to do, and picture it clearly in your mind.
-Focus on what you want to manifest, not on what you don’t want to see happen.
+Focus on what you want to manifest with the animal, not on what you don’t want to see happen.
 When your words and thoughts turn to the negative, you can confuse your animal, not to mention, make the situation even more undesirable.

-- Ideally, tell the animal out loud what the reward will be for the desirable behavior.
+- Tell the animal out loud what the reward will be for the desirable behavior.
 Make sure you follow through with the positive reward so that your animal gets reinforced for the good behavior and builds their trust in you.
 Keep reminding them of the desired behavior and reward.

-- Does your animal enjoy the activities you are doing with them?
+Does your animal enjoy the activities you are doing with them?
 Maybe you have trained your dog to do a sport like agility.
 Or maybe you show your horse.
 Perhaps you are trying to do something with your cat.
 Are they enjoying it?
+Or maybe they used to seem to enjoy it but don’t anymore.
 Or are there many challenges that keep happening?
 Some pet parents try to find something they can do with their animal but sometimes, the animal doesn’t seem focused or happy.
 Or maybe they get injured or ill and you wonder why.
 While many things affect the health of an animal, know that emotions also play an important role in their physical well-being.
 The activity may make us happy, but it may not thrill our animals.
-When an animal is made to do something they really don’t want to be doing, this can lead you astray from a beautiful heart and soul relationship.
+When an animal is made to do something that brings you joy but makes them unhappy, this can lead you astray from a beautiful heart and soul relationship.
+Rethink your ideas so that you include their feelings.
+You never know, maybe your animal really wants to dance.

-- While speaking out loud to your animal is fantastic and a big step forward in the partnership, there is something extra-special you can do that takes things to a whole other level.
-If you have ever wondered why your animal behaves like they do, how they are feeling or what they really want to do or from you, there is a way to find out.
-It is called animal communication, where you connect heart to heart, and talk mind to mind.
+- Consider looking beyond talking out loud to your animal.
+While speaking out loud to them is fantastic and a big step forward in the partnership, there is something extra-special you can do that takes things to a whole other level.
+If you have ever wondered why your animal behaves like they do, how they are feeling, what they really want to do or what they need from you, there is a way to find out.
+It is called animal communication or interspecies communication, where you connect your heart to the animal’s heart, and talk mind to mind.
 Yes, you can know what they are thinking because they will tell you.
 To us, and many who have experienced this for themselves, this is life changing and the secret to a profound relationship with animals – and even all of life.
+Anyone is capable of bringing this innate ability forward.
+Pet parents and all kinds of animal professionals have learned how to communicate with animals with us, including vets, trainers, groomers, pet sitters and boarding facility staff.

-So, whether you train your own animals, train animals professionally, or just want to have a deeper partnership with animals, take these tips to heart and soul.
-Know that you can make a big difference in the lives of animals when you view training from their heart and soul.
+Know that you can make a big difference in the lives of animals when you view relationship building and training from their heart and soul.

 Heart & Soul Training Blessings!